 - Russian: Mummio, Mumie

-Definition of Shilajita: Shilajit or Asphalt, is an exudate of selected rocks occurring in the Himalaya region, made of decomposed centuries-old plants, and rocks formed under pressure.
+Definition of Shilajita: Shilajit or Asphalt, is an exudate of selected rocks occurring in the Himalayas region, made of decomposed centuries-old plants, and rocks formed under pressure.

-It is a highly condensed mineral and amino acids source.
-It gives physical, mental and sexual power.
+It is a highly condensed mineral and amino acid source.
+It gives physical, mental, and sexual power.

 In Hindu Mythology: Mythological, it is believed Silajit originated from the Mandrachala Parvata as Sveda (sweat) while churning of the ocean.